johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 This has the combined benefit of reducing our token usage / cost (as we're sending less data to the LLM) and reducing the risk of exposing data we'd rather not.

+It also has the advantage of allowing us to steer the LLM towards the functions we want it to call.
+If we only expose the functions we want the LLM to call, then we can ensure that it doesn't call functions we'd rather it didn't.

 ## "But integrating with APIs is a lot of work!"

 A common, and quite reasonable, complaint is that integrating with an API involves a lot of work.
 We have to write some code to interact with the API, and then we have to write the types that we'll use to pass data around.
 Fortunately there are tools like NSwag that use the Swagger / Open API spec to [automate creating a client with types to manage API interaction](../2021-03-06-generate-typescript-and-csharp-clients-with-nswag/index.md).
 If we're autogenerating our API clients, then the work of integrating an LLM with an API is significantly reduced.